jboss-developer/jboss-eap-quickstarts/ejb-security-propagation/README.md

         For Windows:  %JAVA_HOME%\bin\java -classpath JBOSS_HOME\modules\system\layers\base\com\h2database\h2\main\h2-1.3.168-redhat-2.jar org.h2.tools.RunScript -url jdbc:h2:tcp://localhost/qs_ejb -user sa -script ejb\src\main\resources\import.sql

-Configure the JBoss Enterprise Application Platform 6.1 server
+Configure the JBoss EAP server
 -------------------------

 You can configure the server by running the  `configure-server.cli` script provided in the root directory of this quickstart, by using the JBoss CLI interactively, or by manually editing the configuration file.

 _NOTE - Before you begin:_

-1. If it is running, stop the JBoss Enterprise Application Platform 6.1 server.
+1. If it is running, stop the JBoss EAP server.
 2. Backup the following files, replacing JBOSS_HOME with the path to your server.:

         JBOSS_HOME/domain/configuration/domain.xml